Erikas-Ramanauskas/Milestone-Project-2/README.md

-### Bugs and Solutions
+## Bugs and Solutions

 ### Main chalange faced and decitions made
 Before going in to individual smaller bugs one issue and soliution requires its own separate topic: Drag and Drop **multiple** components.

-*Note I had 2 attemps at solving the whole drag and drop functionality atempt no 1 was writend after I sorted it using mainly drag and drop event listeners, however when I started working on it again to set it up for touch functionality I reprogramed it to work with pointer event listeners instead that solved most if not all problems I had in first attempt*
+*Note I had 2 attemps at solving the whole drag and drop functionality atempt no 1 was writen after I sorted it using mainly drag and drop event listeners for PC ounly, however when I started working on it again to set it up for touch functionality I reprogramed it to work with pointer event listeners instead that solved most if not all problems I had in first attempt*

 #### Atempt no 1
  - Due to a nature of the game one of the requirements for the code is to create a shapes of multiple squares and have them interact with game board individualy.